Durban: Roads

 The M7 connects the southern industrial basin of Durban with the N3 and Pinetown via Queensburgh via the N2.
 The M19 connects the inner northern suburbs of Durban with Pinetown via Westville and the M41 connects uMhlanga and Phoenix via Mount Edgecombe and the N2.

 The M13 (King Cetshwayo Highway) is an untolled alternative to the N3 Western Freeway (which is tolled at Mariannhill) and is an important commuter route linking the nearby towns and suburbs to the west of Durban such as Hillcrest, Gillitts, Kloof, Pinetown and Westville to the city.

-In the late 2000s 107 streets in Durban were renamed, typically to honour individuals involved in the antiapartheid or international revolutionary movements, with two-thirds of the streets named after individuals associated with the governing African National Congress.
+In the late 2000s, 107 streets in Durban were renamed.
+They were typically renamed to honour individuals involved in the anti-apartheid or international revolutionary movements, with two-thirds of the streets named after individuals associated with the governing African National Congress.
 This was done in two stages; a first, smaller one, which renamed eighteen streets and was met with some trepidation by opposition parties, particularly the Democratic Alliance, the Inkatha Freedom Party, and the Minority Front, and a second, larger stage, which renamed 99 streets and was met with considerably wider opposition after the controversy of the first and the minimal time between them.
 The first group was met with some opposition from This process was met with outrage from both opposition parties and the parts of the general public, as well as incidents of vandalism against the new road signs.
-The Democratic Alliance, Inkatha Freedom Party, and Minority Front were concerned with their lack of participation in the process, and that the emphasis on individuals affiliated with the ANC presented a partisan image of the antiapartheid struggle.
+The Democratic Alliance, Inkatha Freedom Party, and Minority Front were concerned with their lack of participation in the process, and that the emphasis on individuals affiliated with the ANC presented a partisan image of the anti-apartheid struggle.
 Among the general public there was significant opposition from middle-class white South Africans, Indian South Africans, and Zulu nationalists, who believed that the new names should have a connection to the people and the history of the locality.
 In response, the ANC characterized the project as a transformation and part of progressive social change, characterizing their opponents as being "antitransformation" and "pro-apartheid".

 Buses

 Several companies run long-distance bus services from Durban to the other cities in South Africa.
 Buses have a long history in Durban.
 Most of them have been run by Indian owners since the early 1930s.
-Privately owned buses which are not subsidised by the government also service the communities.
+Privately owned buses that are not subsidised by the government also service the communities.
 Buses operate in all areas of the eThekwini Municipality.
 Since 2003 buses have been violently taken out of the routes and bus ranks by taxi operators.

-Durban was previously served by the Durban trolleybus system, which first ran in 1935.
+Durban was previously served by the Durban trolleybus system, which ran from 1935 until 1968.

-Since 2017 the newer People Mover Bus System which runs along certain routes has been testing out free Wi-Fi for passengers.
+Since 2017, the newer Durban People Mover Bus System that runs along certain routes has been testing out free Wi-Fi for passengers.